 Is your teenager ready to get behind the wheel?
 If you add your teenager to your car insurance, you may want to buy additional coverage.
 Teen drivers are more likely to become involved in car accidents than seasoned motorists.

 Improving Your Financial Situation

 Make sure to obtain a new policy before canceling your old one.
-If your coverage lapses, even for a short time, you can end up paying much higher rates.
-If you get into an accident when your coverage has lapsed, you are on your own when it comes to paying for the other driver’s medical bills, lost wages, and other accident-related expenses, as well as damage to the car.
+If your coverage lapses, even for a short time, you could end up paying much higher rates.
+If you get into an accident when your coverage has lapsed, you are on your own when it comes to paying for the other driver’s medical bills, lost wages, and other accident-related expenses, as well as damage to their car.